After the storm

 Stay up to date on post-storm information by following our Facebook or Twitter pages.
 We also share information with local media.

-- Gently clear snow away from your meter by hand or with a broom.
-Do not use a shovel, ice pick or other sharp tools, damage could result and make the situation worse.
+- Gently clear debris away from your meter by hand or with a broom.
+Do not use a shovel, ice pick or other sharp tools as damage could result and make the situation worse.

-- Point out the meter and any other above-ground utility structures to anyone you hire for snow removal.
+- Point out the meter and any other above-ground utility structures to anyone you hire for debris or snow removal.

 Severe weather can damage your home’s service mast.
 A mast is on the outside of your roof or at your meter and looks like a metal tube or pipe.
 It feeds electricity to your home from the overhead power lines.